Knowing when to take the plunge is key to this debatable post-workout regimen

 A word of caution: make sure to stay no longer within six to 10 minutes.
 An extended stay can be dangerous, especially when you’re new or haven’t quite gotten used to the cold temperature.
 Pace yourself.
 Increase the amount of ice gradually; the ideal temperature should be between 12 to 15 degrees.

-A word of caution: make sure to stay no longer within six to 10 minutes.
+A word of caution: Stay no longer than six to 10 minutes.
 An extended stay can be dangerous, especially when you’re new or haven’t quite gotten used to the cold temperature

 But ice baths aren’t always the go-to recovery methods.
 There are instances when you should opt for hot therapy instead.